vexxhost/staffeln/README.md

 ### Report

 Report process is part of backup cron job.
-When one of Staffeln service got backup schedule role and finish with backup schedule, trigger, and check work in progress backup are done in this period.
-It will check if any successed or failed backup task has not been reported for `report_period` seconds after it created.
+When one of Staffeln services got the backup schedule role and finish with backup schedule, trigger and check work in progress backup are done in this period.
+It will check if any succeeded or failed backup task has not been reported for `report_period` seconds after it created.
 It will trigger the report process. `report_period` is defined under `[conductor]` with unit to seconds.
 Report will generate an HTML format of